fatihtatoglu/fatihtatoglu.github.io/page/en/index.en.md

 title: Home Page
 header: Fatih Tatoğlu
+description: Explore the world of a curious developer, Fatih.
+Discover experiences, projects, notes, and insights into intriguing questions.
+Learn, have fun, and support with your feedback.
-description: Never stop learning and trying!
+summary: Never stop learning and trying!
 tags: fatih tatoglu fatih_tatoglu
 order: 1
 ---